 Ken Griffey Jr. rookie cards are some of the best investments in the hobby and right now seem to be hotter than hotcakes.
 The retired outfielder spent the majority of his career with the Seattle Mariners and Cincinnati Reds.
 A living legend, he made the MLB All-Century Team, and was a 13-time All-Star over two decades.

-Here’s a list with five of the best Ken Griffey Jr rookie cards options if you’re looking for the best ROI, that is!
+Here’s a list that includes five of the best Ken Griffey Jr rookie cards options.
+If you’re looking for the best ROI, that is!
 Also, don’t forget to take a look at the checklist and speculation on what the cards may do going forward.

 Complete Ken Griffey Jr Rookie Card Checklist

-Ken Griffey Jr RCs originate from 1989, with over 100 different options to choose from as they were released during the ‘junk wax era’.
+Ken Griffey Jr RCs came off the presses in 1989 with a crazy amount of cards to choose from as they were released during the ‘junk wax era’.

-Here’s a list with his true rookie options;
+Here’s a list of his true rookie options;